LeelaChessZero/lc0/CONTRIBUTING.md

 ### Git history

 Pull Requests are squahsed when merged.
-This means all commits in the branch will be squashed into one commit applied onto master, so PRs (and branches) should stick to *one* topic only.
+This means all commits in the branch will be squashed into one commit applied onto master, so branches and their PRs should stick to *one* topic only.
 If you think changes deserve separate commits, make separate PRs for each commit.
-(This also means it's not possible to reuse one branch for multiple PRs; new PRs must either use entirely new branches, or else you could use `git reset --hard` on the current branch.)

 ### Command line/UCI options